-AP Exclusive: NCAA, allies spend nearly $1M on Capitol Hill
+AP Exclusive: NCAA, 2 conferences spend $750,000 on lobbying

 “The NCAA is already at a position of power,” Walker said.
 “Otherwise you would have seen progress. … There’s been little to nothing done in this arena, and had the student-athlete had proper representation on the federal level, we’d be much further down this path than we are.”

-The NCAA spent $690,000 last year on in-house and outside lobbyists, according to disclosure forms reviewed by the AP.
+The NCAA spent $450,000 last year on lobbying, according to disclosure forms reviewed by the AP.
+Of that total, $240,000 went to an outside firm, Brownstein Hyatt Farber Schreck, and $210,000 went to its in-house lobbyists.
 That’s the most the organization has spent on lobbying in any year since 2014.
 And it got some help from two of the Power Five conferences.

 The Atlantic Coast Conference hired lobbyists last year for the first time, giving at least $210,000 to the law firm DLA Piper and another lobbyist, Tom Korologos, to influence Congress on “legislative and regulatory proposals affecting intercollegiate athletes,” disclosure forms show.

-Note: This story has been corrected to show that the NCAA spent $450,000, not $690,000, on lobbying, because the money paid to outside lobbyists was counted on both the NCAA and the outside firm’s disclosure forms.